 ABOUT

-Originally from Scotland, Morag Shepherd received her MA from Brigham Young University and currently serves as one of the producers of Sackerson, and the Artistic Director of Immigrant's Daughter Theatre, both based out of Salt Lake City, Utah.
+Originally from Scotland, Morag Shepherd received her MA from Brigham Young University and currently serves as a producer of Sackerson, and the Artistic Director of Immigrant's Daughter Theatre, both based out of Salt Lake City, Utah.
 Morag is a proud member of the Plan-B writers lab, where her play MY BROTHER WAS A VAMPIRE, FLORA MEETS A BEE (NEA recipient), and NOT ONE DROP (David Ross Fetzer grant recipient) have performed.
 Morag sits on the board of Lil Poppets Productions, and frequently directs for Hart Theater Company, and Pygmalion Theatre.

-Recent directing credits include MISERY by William Goldman at Westminster University; THE EFFECT OF GAMMA RAYS ON MAN-IN-THE-MOON MARIGOLDS by Paul Zindel at Hart Theater Company; a staged reading of SUNNY IN THE DARK by Elaine Jarvik at Salt Lake Acting Company; LAST LISTS OF MY MAD MOTHER by Julie Jensen at Pygmalion Theatre; THE BEAUTY QUEEN OF LEENAN by Martin McDonagh at Hart Theater Company; and MELANCHOLY PLAY by Sarah Ruhl at Mid-Valley Performing Arts.
+Recent directing credits include MISERY by William Goldman (Best Play, Best Director - Hart Award) at Westminster University; THE EFFECT OF GAMMA RAYS ON MAN-IN-THE-MOON MARIGOLDS by Paul Zindel at Hart Theater Company; a staged reading of SUNNY IN THE DARK by Elaine Jarvik at Salt Lake Acting Company; LAST LISTS OF MY MAD MOTHER by Julie Jensen at Pygmalion Theatre; THE BEAUTY QUEEN OF LEENAN by Martin McDonagh (Best Director and Best Play nominee) at Hart Theater Company; and MELANCHOLY PLAY by Sarah Ruhl at Mid-Valley Performing Arts.

 Some favorite producing credits include A CATFISH CHRISTMAS with Three Penny Theatre at The Alliance Theatre, SAVAGE RESOURCES at The Great Salt Lake Fringe Festival, PILOT PROGRAM with Sunstone, and ETIQUETTE with Sackerson.